Connecticut DSLR & Mirrorless System Photography Workshops

 Learn Manual Exposure Controls and Much More

 My D-SLR and Mirrorless System Camera photography classes & workshops are fun, informative, and designed to inspire.
-You get to learn in-person from a well-published master nature & landscape photographer.
-Here is a brief sampling of the various levels of primary Classes and Workshops I currently offer.
+You'll have the opportunity to learn in-person from a well-published master nature & landscape photographer.
+These classes & workshops are held locally here in western Connecticut.
+As you continue to scroll down, I describe a sampling of the Classes and Workshops I currently offer.

-MY WORKSHOPS & CLASSES ARE IN VERY HIGH DEMAND.
-I TRY TO MAKE MYSELF AVAILABLE TO INSTRUCT @ 40 WEEKENDS ANNUALLY.
+MY DSLR WORKSHOPS & CLASSES, AS WELL AS MY BUSINESS MENTORSHIP WORKSHOPS ARE IN HIGH DEMAND.
 SO PLEASE ...
 BE SURE TO CONTACT ME FOR AVAILABILITY AND SCHEDULING.
-THE PHASE I & PHASE II CLASSES RUN YEAR ROUND BY APPOINTMENT ONLY.
-ALL OUTDOORS WATERFALLS WORKSHOPS ARE SEASONAL (MAY-OCTOBER ONLY) BY APPOINTMENT ONLY
+THE PHASE I ENTRY LEVEL CLASSES RUN YEAR ROUND, BY APPOINTMENT ONLY.

 CLASSES, WORKSHOPS & CONSULTATIONS MUST BE PRE-PAID IN ADVANCE -- NO EXCEPTIONS